formal-land/coq-of-ocaml/doc/docs/run.md

 title: Run
 ---

-Coq-of-ocaml translates the OCaml files one by one.
-To translate a complex project, add a `.merlin` file to express your dependencies in the [Merlin](https://github.com/ocaml/merlin) format.
+coq-of-ocaml translates the OCaml files one by one.
+It uses [Merlin](https://github.com/ocaml/merlin) to get the typing environment of each file.
+Thus you should first configure Merlin and have a `.merlin` file if your project contains multiple files.

 ## Minimal example
 Create a file `example.ml`: